stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 # Specification

-Every SIP-X compliant smart contract in Stacks blockchain must be SIP-009 compliant and must meet the following requirements for the return value of function `get-token-uri`:
+Every SIP-X compliant smart contract in Stacks blockchain must implement one or more functions that return a resolvable/retrievable uri referencing metadata.
+The metadata provide information for displaying a digital asset to users.
+This type of function is named "metadata uri functions".

+Appendix A contains a list of trait functions that must meet the following requirements for the return value.
+The appendix can be extended without changing the ratification status of this SIP.

-## Return Value of `get-token-uri`
+## Return Value of Metadata URI Functions

-The return value must be a `some` value if and only if the provided parameter `id` is the key of an NFT that was minted and not burnt, otherwise the value must be `none`.
+The return value must be a `some` value if and only if the metadata reference an existing token, otherwise the value must be `none`.
+Appendix A specifies the exact meaning of "existingt" for each function.

-For minted and not burnt NFTs, the inner value of the return value must be a string representing a resolvable URI.
-For string containing `{id}`, the `{id}` part must be replaced by the id in decimal format given in the function call.
+For existing tokens, the inner value of the return value must be a string representing a resolvable URI.

+If a metadata uri function expects a parameter of type `uint` that identifies a token and the resulting strings contains `{id}`, then the `{id}` part must be replaced by the identifier in decimal format given in the function call.

-The resolved data must be a JSON blob.
+The resolved data of the URI must be a JSON blob.

 ## JSON scheme of Metadata

-The JSON blob resolved through the token uri must follow the following JSON schema.
-If the string `{id}` exists in any JSON value, it MUST be replaced with the actual token id in decimal format, by all client software that follows this standard.
+The JSON blob resolved through the uri must follow the following JSON schema.

+If metadata were retrieved by a function call containing a token identifier and the string `{id}` exists in any JSON value, it MUST be replaced with the actual token id in decimal format, by all client software that follows this standard.

 ```
 {